maelle/simplymaelle/content/post/2021-07-12-code-detective/index.md

 Another [tip by Patricia Aas](https://patricia.no/2018/09/19/reading_other_peoples_code.html) is refactoring the code as it might improve your understanding of it.
 They underline that you should not contribute the results of your refactoring, especially as a first PR, as people might hate you!
 It's an exercise for you.

-In a package I co-maintain I however remember receiving nice PRs from someone who had just read the [Clean Code book by Robert C. Martin](https://www.goodreads.com/book/show/3735293-clean-code).
+That said, I remember receiving nice PRs from someone who had just read the [Clean Code book by Robert C. Martin](https://www.goodreads.com/book/show/3735293-clean-code) .
 They started with a small one, and were very polite.
 Since then I've seen [some bad critic of the book](https://qntm.org/clean) but these PRs made perfect sense.
 I can however easily imagine a big refactoring PR would not be happily received!

 So, in a nutshell, as said by Patricia Aas, refactor to learn, *in your own local copy or your own fork*.

 ## Asking for help

-As much as solving a problem on one's own is nice, asking for help might be the solution!
-It is also a skill or a bunch of skills: both how and where to ask for help but also deciding when to ask for help, when it's no longer worth anyone's money to have your keeping working alone on a problem.
+As nice as solving a problem on one's own is, asking for help might be the solution!
+It is also a skill, or more, a bunch of skills: both how and where to ask for help but also deciding when to ask for help, when it's no longer worth anyone's money to have you continuing to work alone on a problem.

 ### How to ask for help?